macmac4/galleryweb/README.md

 # Photo Album sites.
-> WebAlbum is a service that allows you to store photos, add comments, group photos by categories.
+> WebAlbum is a service that allows you to store photos, add comments, group photos by categories. <br />
 > I like to use a new solutions like "UseState", "useEffect" hooks and "function components" were used to build the application.

 ## Table of contents